 - Attendance at a quality intervention visit as an observer (year 2)

-- Opportunity for up to 4 x shadowing days (two per year), shadowing people in Educator roles Associate or Deputy Dean at HEE, DME, TPDs
+- Opportunity to shadow people in Educator roles e.g an Associate Dean at HEE, DME, TPD

 Throughout the fellowship each MEF will be encouraged to reflect on each educational activity and record in a ‘reflective log’.